-Long-lived assets with finite lives, which include property and equipment and intangible assets other than goodwill, are evaluated at least annually for impairment when events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable through the estimated undiscounted future cash flows from the use of these assets.
+Long-lived assets with finite lives, which include property and equipment and intangible assets other than goodwill, are evaluated for impairment when events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable through the estimated undiscounted future cash flows from the use of these assets.
 When any such impairment exists, the related assets will be written down to fair value.
 Finite-lived intangible assets consist primarily of product technology rights, acquired backlog, customer relationships, product lines and license agreements.
 These intangible assets are amortized over the estimated economic lives of the related assets.
-There were no impairments for years ended December 31, 2012, 2013 and 2014.
+There were no impairments for years ended December 31, 2013, 2014 and 2015.